earthtoolsmaker/website/content/projects/trout_identification.md

 ![Westslope Cutthroat Trout](/images/projects/trout_identification/wct_example.png)
 *Gallery / Westslope Cutthroat Trout*

-The Westslope Cutthroat Trout (Oncorhynchus clarkii lewisi) is a distinctive subspecies of cutthroat trout native to the freshwater systems of British Columbia, Canada, and parts of the northwestern United States.
+The Westslope Cutthroat Trout (Oncorhynchus clarkii lewisi) is a unique subspecies of cutthroat trout native to the freshwater systems of British Columbia, Canada, and parts of the northwestern United States.
+It is one of only two cutthroat trout subspecies found naturally in Canada, with distinct populations located in Alberta and the Pacific region of British Columbia.

-The Westslope Cutthroat Trout is one of two cutthroat trout sub-species that occur naturally in Canada.
-This species is found in two distinct populations: one in Alberta and one in British Columbia (Pacific).
-Renowned for its striking appearance, this trout features a vibrant coloration that includes a golden-yellow body adorned with numerous small black spots, and a characteristic red or orange slash beneath its jaw.
-The Westslope Cutthroat Trout thrives in cold, clear streams, rivers, and lakes, where it plays a vital role in the aquatic ecosystem.
-Due to its specific habitat needs, this species is often used as an indicator of ecosystem health.
+Renowned for its striking appearance, the Westslope Cutthroat Trout boasts a vibrant golden-yellow body adorned with numerous small black spots, complemented by a characteristic red or orange slash beneath its jaw.
+This trout thrives in cold, clear streams, rivers, and lakes, where it plays a crucial role in the aquatic ecosystem.
+Due to its specific habitat requirements, the Westslope Cutthroat Trout is often regarded as an important indicator of ecosystem health.

 ![Elk River](/images/projects/trout_identification/map_elk_river.png)
 *Gallery / Map of the Elk River where the trout population is monitored*